erasmus-without-paper/ewp-specs-api-iias-approval/README.md

 ### `owner_hei_id` (required)

-Identifier of the HEI which wants to get approval of his versions of the agreements.
+Identifier of the HEI which wants to get approval of his copies of the agreements.
-Together with `iia_id`, uniquely identifies the agreement.
+Together with `iia_id`, uniquely identifies the agreement copy.

 ### `iia_id` (repeatable, required)